puigfp/geotag/README.md

 You'll need to have [`exiftool`](https://exiftool.org/) installed on your machine an in your `PATH`.
 On macOS, you can install it with `brew install exiftool`.
 The script uses `exiftool`'s JSON API to read/write EXIF to your files.

+## Notes

-## Warning: Timezones
+### Timezones

 Unfortunately, the EXIF metadata don't specify the timezone where the picture was taken.
-Therefore, this script assumes that the datetime is in the UTC timezone.

-You may want to update the script to change this behavior.
+Therefore, you must provide the `--utc-offset` flag if your camera doesn't use UTC time.

+### ExifTool can already geotag pictures

+Using the [`-geotag` command](https://exiftool.org/geotag.html#geotag) and a KML export of the location history, exiftool can almost do the same thing as this script.
+However, using a script such as this one gives me more control:

+- applying some preprocessing to the location history (GPS data is noisy, and removing absurd GPS data points can make the results a lot better)
+- overwriting already existing GPS data or not
+- ...

 ## References